 -- Custom Comments - Use this section to add release notes, describe the updated/changes and write about anything else you would like your testers to be aware of.

-If you wish to update an app, all you have to do is simply upload it again, the same app with the same version.
-The new file will override the old file.
+If you wish to update a build you already loaded, all you have to do is simply upload the same file again - the same build with the same version.

-If you wish to upload a new version of the same app, all you have to do is upload the new version the exact same way you've uploaded the old version.
-Our service will identify that both apps have the same package name (budle id) and group them together in the same project.
+If you wish to upload a new build - which is a new version of the same app, all you have to do is upload the new version in the exact same way you've uploaded the old version.
+Our service will identify that both apps have the same package name (bundle identifier) and group them together in the same project (app).